zBalachandar/Pizza-Sales-Data-Analytics---End-to-End-Azure-Data-Engineering-Production-level-project-01/README.md

 <a name="data-transformation"></a>
 ### ⚙️ Data Transformation
 - Mounted Azure Blob Storage to Databricks to retrieve raw data from the Data Lake.
-- Used Spark Cluster in Azure Databricks to clean and refine the raw data.
+- Used Spark Cluster in Azure Databricks to clean and refine the raw data And do some aggregations.
 - Saved the cleaned data in a PARQUET format; optimized for further analysis.

 <a name="data-loading"></a>
-### 📥 Data Loading
+### 📥 Data Loading(only required for instant analytics)
 - Used Azure Synapse Analytics to load the refined data efficiently.
 - Created SQL database and connected it to the data lake.